-When you think of moonshine, you probably think of backwoods stills, bootleggers and Appalachian car chases.
+When you think of moonshine, you probably think of backwoods stills, bootleggers, and Appalachian car chases.
 Or maybe you think of George Jones singing the praises of "Pappy's corn squeezing'" in his 1959 hit "White Lightning."
-Appalachia and the South is steeped in moonshine lore -- and for good reason.
+Appalachia and the South are steeped in moonshine lore -- and for a good reason.
 Countless distillers and bootleggers risked life and limb to make and deliver homemade spirits in dry counties.
 It even gets its name from distillers brewing batches beneath the light of the moon so as not to be detected by the law.

 10. Hudson New York Corn Whiskey